5.1.1. Social Media Platforms

 We have established certain criteria to determine when and how Chapman University officially endorses a social media site.
 These criteria ensure that the university is represented in a fair, accurate, and legal manner while protecting the brand and reputation of the institution.

-Official endorsement means the social media site will be listed on the university’s website, social.chapman and, whenever feasible, will be linked to, promoted, and featured in marketing and communication activities.
+Official endorsement means the social media site will be listed on the university’s website and, whenever feasible, will be linked to, promoted, and featured in marketing and communication activities.
 To obtain and keep an official endorsement, you must take the following actions.

-5.2.1.
-Register the name of the proposed site and the name(s) of the persons responsible for providing content with the University’s Interactive Marketing Specialist.
-This will ensure effective communication and content coordination.

 5.2.2.
+Register the name of the proposed site and the name(s) of the persons responsible for providing content with the University’s Social Media & Digital Marketing Specialist before the account is created.

-Ensure that the content appropriately represents the University, and that the social media site is compliant with internet best practices such as privacy rules, disclaimer statements, contact information, and ADA compliance.
+5.2.3.
+Ensure that the content appropriately represents the University, and that the social media site is compliant with internet best practices such as privacy rules, disclaimer statements, contact information, ADA and Brand compliance.
 Social Media resources to assist can be found here.

 All information provided on this site is for social networking purposes only and does not constitute a legal contract between the university and any entity unless otherwise specified.
 Chapman University does not guarantee the information contained in these sites nor information contained in links to other external web sites, and does not endorse any views expressed or products or services offered therein.
 Any links to external web sites and/or non-university information are provided as a courtesy.
 They should not be construed as an endorsement by Chapman University of the content or views of the linked materials.
 These sites are unmoderated forums containing the opinions and expressions of the persons who post the entries.

 5.2.5.
 Clearly indicate in the description that the social media account is the official representation of the unit and legally associated and affiliated with Chapman University.